Ana Rosa: Biography

 Over those 40 years of career, Ana Rosa was also a pioneer working on other stations.
 In January 1982, by Sílvio Santos was invited to star in Destino, the first telenovela of SBT.
 The actress also appeared in productions of the former Network Headline, among which the novel Antonio Maria, production that opened in 1985, the studios of TV headline in Agua Grande, Rio de Janeiro.

 Rede Globo, Ana Rosa made his debut in the miniseries Moinhos de Vento (1983), directed by Walter Avancini.
 At the station, the actress appeared in over 14 productions, including performances in Caso Verdade, Brava Gente, Você Decide, Retrato de Mulher and A Grande Família "as Genevieve, his girlfriend Blossom (Rogério Cardoso).

 On television, Ana Rosa worked with directors such as Geraldo Vietri, Cassiano Gabus Mendes, Antônio Abujamra, Lima Duarte, Walter Avancini, Denis Carvalho, Paulo Ubiratan, Luiz Fernando Carvalho, Daniel Filho, Ricardo Waddington, Jayme Monjardim, Marcos Paulo, among others.

 In 1997, along with William Correa made the adaptation of the book "Violets in the Window" by Vera Lucia de Carvalho Marinzeck to the theater and participated in its production.
 The show, which was watched by more than 156,000 people, still touring in Brazil.
 In 1998, Ana Rosa also took the challenge to run the show "The Chico Xavier Candide," which also remains to this day touring the country.

 Also in 1997, the actress entered the Guinness Book as the record for number of jobs in soap operas recorded on videotape.
 As actor, supporting or cameo, Ana Rosa keeps that record today.

 Ana Rosa also acted in movies, where he worked on such films as Four Brazilians in Paris (1965), The Diabolical Heirs (1966), The Small World of Mark (1968), Geraldo Vietri, and Four Gunmen in Fury (1972), Edward Freund.

-In the years that Ana Rosa completed its four-decade career as an actress, she celebrated with the release of "This Mad TV and its Wonderful People" (Publisher Butterfly), which has its history and recalls their striking passages and curious stories lived on TV with testimonials from various artists and professionals.
+In the years that Ana Rosa completed its four-decade career as an actress, she celebrated the release of "This Mad TV and its Wonderful People" (Publisher Butterfly), which has its history and recalls their passages and curious stories lived on TV with testimonials from various artists and professionals.